burakdrk/searchsen/README.md

 - You can build from source
 - You can get it at the Google Chrome Webstore https://chrome.google.com/webstore/detail/searchsen/jncopnckeaddkmiajjmpoglomkhcdfkn
 - You can get the unpacked version from releases and load it in Chrome

-## Limitations

-- Only works with channels supported by https://logs.ivr.fi/
-- It does not work with VODs that are over 24hrs long.